ChicagoGupta/chicago/index.md

 rlrrlrllrlrrlrllrlrrlrllrlrrlrllrlrrlrllrlrrlrll
 ### Percussion + Music

-I started studying music in 2001 as a percussionist in the school concert band, and also was occasionally selected to play with the school choir and orchestra.
+I started studying music in the school concert band, and also was occasionally selected to play with the school choir and orchestra.
 My teachers were Don Kitchens, [Lori Peel](https://www.turrentinejacksonmorrow.com/obituaries/lori-peel-42317), Josh Schusterman, Christopher Vigneron, LaRae Baker Duff, Glenn Lambert, James Hannah, Matthew Weyer, Brett Deptula, Chris E (guitar), Holly Pyle (voice) [@herjerper](https://www.tiktok.com/@herjerper?), and Justin Copeland (trumpet).
 I have been co-hosting open jam sessions with professional musicians for many years, and these are some of the artists that I have collaborated with:

 + [Canned Sushi](https://www.instagram.com/sushi_in_a_can/)